swiyu-admin-ch/eidch-elfa-licencecheck/CONTRIBUTING.md

-# Contribution for open development repositories
+# Contribution and feedback

-Contributions are welcome via GitHub issues and GitHub pull requests.
-Before opening an issue or pull request, please check whether [a ticket already exists](https://github.com/swiyu-admin-ch/eidch-elfa-licence-check/issues) that describes your intention.
+Contributions are welcome via GitHub issues.
+Before opening an issue, please check whether [a ticket already exists](https://github.com/swiyu-admin-ch/eidch-elfa-licence-check/issues) that describes your intention.

+Since we only publish snapshots of the code until further notice, we cannot process pull requests.

 The development of Public Beta is taking place within a tight timeframe.
 We do our best to respond to your feedback as quickly as possible.